Having worst heartburn during pregnancy and hunting for solutions?

 Chew some basil or tulsi leaves before a meal to reduce the effects of heart burn.

-Forget medicines, banana is effiecient in curbing heart burn.
+Forget medicines, banana is one of the most efficient home remedies for heart burn during pregnancy.
 Include it as the part of your diet and bid farewell to that horrible heart burn.

 #12.
 Aloe vera juice